 Lemon Markets raises 15 million euros

-With the help of the start-up, developers can build their own trading apps.
-The idea has now convinced some venture capitalists.
+The start-up enables developers to build their own trading apps.
+The idea has now convinced several venture capitalists.

 Lemon Markets has raised 15 million euros in capital.
 The money comes from Lakestar, Lightspeed Venture Partners, Creandum and System.One.

-Lemon Markets plans to use the money from the funding round to launch its brokerage service offering.
-In the coming year, the company also plans to expand within Europe, as Finance Forward reported.
+Lemon Markets intends to use the money from the financing round to launch its brokerage service offering on the market.
+The company is also planning to expand within Europe in the coming year, according to Finance Forward reported.

-Maximilian Linde and Marcel Katenhusen founded Lemon Markets in 2020 in Berlin.
+Maximilian Linde and Marcel Katenhusen founded Lemon Markets in Berlin in 2020.
 The service allows developers to build their own trading apps or integrate brokerage into their existing products.
-In addition, Lemon Markets makes it possible to track historical and current market data and program a bot that automatically buys or sells stocks.
+Lemon Markets also makes it possible to track historical and current market data and program a bot that automatically buys or sells shares.
 Developers can test their projects free of charge.
-Only when they open a securities account with a partner company of Lemon Markets and want to start trading, they pay a monthly fee.
-Currently, these fees are still waived.
-For each executed order, the start-up also receives a commission from its partner companies.
+Only when they open a securities account with a Lemon Markets partner company and want to start trading do they pay a monthly fee.
+These fees are currently still waived.
+The start-up also receives a commission from its partner companies for every executed order.

 Newsletter